Prison Performance Tables

 - In addition to incident reporting, the results of a range of periodic reviews and investigations are considered when grading each prison.
 If the findings of these reviews and investigations do not reflect the calculated custodial performance result for a prison the Department of Corrections may downgrade that prison.

 The Industry, Treatment and Learning Performance Table reflects performance against a number of key performance indicators measuring the delivery of programmes that provide offenders with the skills and opportunities that they need to take greater control of their lives.
-The effectiveness of these programmes is assessed annually and the results of the latest assessment were published in the 2015/16 Annual Report (see page 50).
+The effectiveness of these programmes is assessed annually.

 On the basis of results in the Custodial Performance Table and the Industry, Treatment and Learning Performance Table, each prison is graded as exceptional, exceeding, effective, or needs improvement.